 This program consists of area volunteer pastors from a variety of religious denominations.
 Chaplains respond to death notification situations, counsel officers and family members, visit sick or injured officers and assist at difficult situations.
 They also work with disaster victims to refer them to appropriate agencies for assistance.

 This program consists of five senior citizens who work in various aspects of the department.
 Senior Corp members make crime prevention presentations, sell bike helmets, perform administrative duties, and help produce the cable television show "Along for the Ride."

-All volunteer opportunities are coordinated through the city’s volunteer coordinator.
+All volunteer opportunities are coordinated through the city’s volunteer services.